 today. tomorrow. forever.

-Astronauts will eventually reach the surface of Mars, and they'll need a different kind of "assistant" when they get there.
+When astronauts reach the surface of Mars they'll need a different kind of "assistant" when they get there.
 Design prototype Mars rovers today, that will go to the Red Planet tomorrow, and expand mankind's knowledge of the cosmos forever.

 Fly the future